Melissa covers topics related to unionization, collective bargaining, strikes, OSHA, workplace safety and security.

 Beth covers topics related to discrimination and harassment, diversity, employee privacy, employee handbooks and workplace conduct.

-Beth has been quoted in numerous publications such as the Huffington Post, Fast Company and Switch and Shift.
-She has also been a guest on Marketwatch Radio and Wall Street Journal Radio and has been a speaker at New York State SHRM's Go for the Gold Conference and HR Houston's Gulf Coast Symposium.
+Beth has been quoted in numerous publications such as the Huffington Post, Inc., Fast Company and Business Insider.
+She has also been a guest on Wall Street Journal Radio and Dow Jones MarketWatch Radio and a speaker at conferences for Delaware SHRM, New York State SHRM and HR Houston.
 Read Beth's blogs on the award-winning XpertHR blog.

 Beth holds a Juris Doctor degree from the Benjamin N. Cardozo School of Law.
 Prior to joining XpertHR, Beth represented employers in a variety of employment-related matters involving discrimination and harassment claims, contract disputes, restrictive covenant and trade secret issues, and wage and hour disputes.